 Please Note: Self-diagnosis and recuperation techniques based on help and advice gathered from the web can be confusing or inaccurate.
 If you believe you might be struggling with a related issue, always get in touch with a certified therapist for individual insights specific to your circumstances.

-The Cape Town Recovery Retreat
+The Johannesburg Recovery Retreat

 Thanks for visiting Recovery Direct’s website.
-Cape Town’s number one therapy centre for chemical-related disorders and behavioural disorder assistance such as common eating disorders, gambling and sex addiction.
+Johannesburg’s number one therapy centre for chemical-related disorders and behavioural disorder assistance such as common eating disorders, gambling and sex addiction.
 The governing operators of substance addiction and self-destructive routines are normally rooted in distress and traumatic events faced often in physical form or emotionally.
 Our professional led CPTSD recovery centre works by learning about your different requirements and allowing you to establish the best techniques to move on.
 Thank you for checking out this guide.
 Our team really hope you found something of benefit and merit from the information.